luc-hens/luc-hens.github.io/book-recommendations.md

 [Add links to VUB library; amazon]

+* Robert Heilbroner (1953). *The Worldly Philosophers*.
+Here's what *The Economist* (July 16, 2022, p.
+73) writes: "The best book for anyone interested in the history of economic ideas---not least because it is short, conversational and can be read in a few hours.
+First published in 1953, it covers some of the most consequential early economists, from Adam Smith to Thomas Malthus to Karl Marx, explaining what they thought and why"
 * Matt Ridley (2020). *How Innovation Works* [Add a short annotation]
 * David Spiegelhalter (2019). *The Art of Statistics: Learning from Data.* [Add a short annotation]
 * Tim Harford (2018). *Fifty Things that Made the Modern Economy*.
 The accompanying  podcast ([link](https://www.bbc.co.uk/programmes/p04b1g3c/episodes/downloads)) is available in your favorite podcast app.